 - Working closely with Choose Chicago as they developed their largest-ever digital marketing campaign for theatre as well as hosting theatre-themed individual and group media tours throughout the year; and media promotional events in New York City, London, Toronto, Montreal, Paris, Munich, Mexico City, Sao Paulo, Beijing, Shanghai and Tokyo.

-- Working to cross-promote the WTTW Stage Players series of 1-minute videos showcasing the actors, architects, playwrights, choreographers, ushers, stage managers, patrons and others who make Chicago’s theatre scene one of the most thrilling and vibrant in the country.
+- Worked to cross-promote the WTTW Stage Players series of 1-minute videos showcasing the actors, architects, playwrights, choreographers, ushers, stage managers, patrons and others who make Chicago’s theatre scene one of the most thrilling and vibrant in the country.

 - Launched Gather Voices video content program to capture video testimonials.